zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 - Host high-quality webinars.
 - Collaborate using files, chat, and apps.

-This guide will help you get started with:
+This guide helps you get started with:

 - Adding users and giving them access to Teams.
 - Connecting your business’s domain to Teams.